reframejs/reframe/readme.md

 For example, the command `reframe eject server` ejects [~30 LOC of server code](/plugins/server/startServer.js):
 The server code is copied from Reframe's codebase to your codebase.
-Giving you control over the server and allowing you to add API endpoints, change the server config, use a process manager, etc.
+This gives you control over the server allowing you to add API endpoints, change the server config, use a process manager, etc.

 There are several eject commands that you can apply one by one and progressively as the need arises.